bogzbonny/yeehaw/_TODO.md

      - pre/post event hook
      - pre/post location change hook
      - pre/post visibility change hook
+05. Proper overwrite when writing a transparent character.
+Build in functionality to retrieve and draw what the content underneath should be even if it's not currently drawn will require new fn on Element "GetDrawingAtPos" as well as determining the layer order at a given position.
+     - I don't think this is an issue now that drawing is contained to the single draw function.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 01. rewrite horizontal/vertical stack panes

 01. translate scrollable pane
-     - scrollbars should be optional (can scroll with mouse otherwise)
+     - scrollbars should be optional (can scroll with mouse wheel otherwise)
      - interaction with border pane?
 01. translate tabs NOTE do this after stack so the tabs can be a stack
      - just use buttons as the tabs?!